 Answer:

-The essential elements which are required by the plants in large quantities are called macro-nutrients.
+The essential elements that are required by the plants in large quantities are called macronutrients.
 The macronutrients are nitrogen, phosphorus, potassium, calcium, magnesium, and sulfur.

 Q2.
 How do plants get nutrients?